 York continues to be a major centre for an approach to historical syntax rooted in the interpretation of variation in historical texts.

-Recently our work has introduced the role of information structure into accounts of aspects of the development of English, and of variation within a single time period.
-Reference to information structure properties has been made possible through the development of our corpora: electronic databases in which historical texts are annotated with syntactic and morphological information, so that sets of relevant examples can be rapidly and accurately retrieved, and variation tracked in detail across time.
+Recently our work has introduced the role of information theory into accounts of aspects of the development of English, Icelandic, Yiddish, and the wider Germanic family, and of variation within a single time period.
+Reference to information theoretic properties has been made possible through the development of our corpora: electronic databases in which historical texts are annotated with syntactic, morphological, and lexical information, so that sets of relevant examples can be rapidly and accurately retrieved, and variation tracked in detail across time.

-In the area of language change, beyond English, we have research strength in the investigation of global syntactic diversity, based on a parametric approach to grammatical description.
+In the area of language change beyond Germanic, we have research strength in the investigation of global syntactic diversity, based on a parametric approach to grammatical description.
 We also investigate language diversity from a synchronic perspective in recently-completed and current projects.

 Publications